manthansparmar7/books-library/README.md

 - [Changelog](#changelog)

 ## Purpose
-The purpose of the Books Management Plugin is to provide a structured and customizable way to manage books, authors, and their associated metadata.
+The purpose of the Books Library Plugin is to provide a structured and customizable way to manage books, authors, and their associated metadata.
 It allows the admin to categorize books into genres, add additional details through custom meta boxes, display books on the frontend with a shortcode, and much more.

 ## Features
 - **Custom Post Type (CPT)**: Registers a custom post type called **Books** for managing book data.